Veramaris expands team to accelerate global market development

 Interested in scheduling a meeting with the new team of Veramaris?
 Please find more information at: https://www.veramaris.com/who-we-are-detail.html#ourteam

-In so far as forecasts or expectations are expressed in this press release or where our statements concern the future or the use of products, these forecasts, expectations or statements may involve known or unknown risks and uncertainties.
+In so far as forecasts or expectations are expressed in this press release or where our statements concern the future, these forecasts, expectations or statements may involve known or unknown risks and uncertainties.
 Actual results or developments may vary, depending on changes in the operating environment.
-Veramaris V.O.F. does not assume an obligation to update the forecasts, expectations or statements contained in this release.
-The English language version of the press release prevails.
+Veramaris doesn’t assume an obligation to update the forecasts, expectations or statements contained in this release.